Design and installation

 Along with fire safety features and building regulations, the BRE Digest 437 must also be taken into account.
 BRE Digest 437 strongly suggests that guards and handrails should be incorporated as part of a mezzanine floor from the get-go, not as an additional attachment!
 It also states that traditional chipboard decking is not as sufficient for long-term structural safety and that P5 or P7 particle board is recommended as an alternative to maximise long-term structural safety, along with appropriate edge protection to stop employees falling.

-SEC is a mezzanine floor supplier fully compliant with all requirements of BRE Digest 437 specified building regulations, and all elements can be incorporated at the planning stage.
+SEC Storage is a mezzanine floor supplier fully compliant with all requirements of BRE Digest 437 specified building regulations, and all elements can be incorporated at the planning stage.

 Back to the top!